How To Decorate Your Porch: Stylish & Budget-Friendly Ideas For Spring

-Spruce up your front porch this Spring with simple and budget-friendly ideas.
-These porch decorating ideas are easy to do and won't break the bank!
+Easily spruce up your front porch this Spring with a few simple and budget-friendly ideas.
 It's easy to decorate your outdoor space for Spring with small purchases, quick tricks, or by using things you already have around the house.

-A new rug has to be one of the quickest and easiest ways to transform a space, and a patio rug is no exception.
-Putting a rug on your patio can make the space feel more cozy and cohesive, especially with patio furniture or other items that might seem randomly placed without the rug.
+A new rug has to be one of the quickest and easiest ways to transform any space, and a patio rug is no exception.
+Putting a rug on your patio can make the whole thing feel cozier and more cohesive, especially with patio furniture or other items that might seem randomly placed without the rug.

 If you already have a rug on your porch, changing it out for a fresh style can make just as big of an impact.

 You should look for certain qualities in an outdoor rug.
 My new rug from Funky Strokes completely transformed my space and I just love its features, especially for such an affordable price.

 Durable: Out in the elements, lots of foot traffic- you want a rug that'll hold up!

 Waterproof: Even if you have a covered porch, there's a chance the rug will get wet.
 The wind blows rain in all directions, and it also will be in humidity and dew.

 Easy to Clean: The best rugs are the ones that you can roll up and throw in the washer or quickly wipe down with a wet towel.
 You want it to be mud and mildew-resistant.

 Kid & Pet Friendly: Look for rugs made with safe materials, like the Funky Strokes 100% virgin polypropylene that is safe for kids and pets.
 Also, consider durability here, loose strings can be a hazard.

 Eco-friendly: Consider the materials and durability, so your rug won't go straight into a landfill within months.